TauferLab/ACM_Summer_School_2024/README.md

 ## Agenda

+**NOTE:** To access the tutorial material click in the individual session

 | **Session** | **Duration** |                                                               **Objective**                                                                |
 | :---------: | :----------: | :----------------------------------------------------------------------------------------------------------------------------------------: |
 |      [I](./hands-on/session%20II/README.md)      |   30 mins    |              This session begins with an overview of the NSDF and addresses users' challenges identified through interviews.               |